 Other more biographical questions may come up—where did you grow up, what do you do in your spare time, etc. Be honest, but don’t worry too much about them—they are just there to help the reviewer get a more complete picture of you as an individual—the sort of markers that helps make your application unique.

 Don’t be shy about asking for letters of recommendation.
 Your professors understand that this is how the system works.

 If you feel like you might not know a faculty member well enough yet, make an appointment with them and use this as an opportunity to get to know them better.
 Be clear about the number of programs and the deadlines.
 Letters from faculty members generally carry the most weight, but sometimes staff members, coaches or other supervisors can also provide a strong letter.

-Mark Davis, professor and chair of the Biology Department, offered this advice about letters of recommendation:
+Mark Davis, professor of the Biology Department, offered this advice about letters of recommendation:

 “The most important thing that I do as a faculty member is to support students in their academic, personal, and professional development.
 Often this assistance is in the form of letters of recommendation for jobs, off-campus study programs, and graduate and professional schools.

 “The more information I have available to me, the better will be my letter of support for you.
 Thus, I ask that you provide me with specific materials, usually by email, so that I can write you the best letter possible.”